facelesshackers/facelesshackers_ussd/Readme.md

-# Foodigo
+# Faceless Hackers

-This is a realtime food ordering app using USSD.
+This is a realtime reporting app using USSD.
 Realtime in that the user receives requests as soon as it is made to the server via USSD.

 [View tutorial](https://pusher.com/tutorials/ussd-food-app-vue-africas-talking)